Voting in Portugal as an Expat

 European Parliament Elections

-Elect Portugal's 21 MEPs to the European Parliament in Brussels/Strasbourg.
+Elect Portugal's MEPs to the European Parliament.

 Why it matters

-National Parliamentary Elections (Assembleia da Republica)
+National Parliamentary Elections

 Portuguese citizens only

-Automatic for Portuguese citizens.
-If you've gained citizenship, you're automatically registered.
+Automatic for eligible Portuguese citizens.

-Every 4 years (or earlier if parliament is dissolved).
-Recent elections: 2024.
+Every 4 years (or earlier if dissolved)

 Why it matters